Antzee1/100-days-of-code/readme.md

 3) Finish: as soon as I can.<br/>
 ➡️ Everybody can join by tweeting 1) start 2) goal 3) finish + hashtag #newwwyear.
 <br/><br/>

+### Day 27 - Saturday 27.01.2018 - Website drafting

+💃🏻 IT WORKS!
+IT WORKS!!! 💃🏻 No, I’m not talking about my code.
+I’m talking about my brain... (rolls eyes 🙄) I continued to work on my website project today, and was puzzled by a CSS Grid problem where the ratios kept turning out all wrong.
+Then I suddenly got the logic...
+I'm really happy I did the Grid exercises this week.
+I haven't got a clear understanding of how different types of items behave and influence each other in CSS Grid, but even if I haven't assimilated everything yet, I could use what I learnt this week to troubleshoot.
+Maybe I should make some kind of summary later.

+▶️ Today's video resource: Mandy Michael, who I mentioned last Saturday, just did [a super inspiring talk](https://youtu.be/9EU7urOl1LE) on her work on creative fonts.
+<br/><br/>